Division of Plant Sciences

 His current research falls into three major areas:

 Efficient gene regulation in complex genome background, such as soybean, represents a new challenge in transgene technology.
-RNAi technology has been shown to be a powerful tool to accomplish this goal.
-Zhang's current focus is on design and implement of efficient RNAi in soybean.
-His lab is now exploring several strategies in improving the efficacy of RNAi in this crop.
-The experience and lessons they learn from down-regulation of several important soybean genes should be applicable for regulation of other genes in soybean.
-In addition, transgenic soybean lines developed in these studies can be used as breeding materials for soybean trait improvement.
+Small RNA-mediated silencing technology has been shown to be a powerful tool to accomplish this goal.
+We focus on design and implement of efficient RNAi in soybean.
+The lab is now exploring several strategies in improving the efficacy of RNAi in this crop.

 Zhang Z. Artificial trans-acting small interfering RNA: a tool for plant biology study and crop improvements.
 Planta 2014; 239:1139–1146.